 Reverse-mowing is something featured in this zero-turn mower, and you can access it from the reverse foot pedal right before the acceleration one to make it easier for you to get used to.

-The cutting height for this one, however, has a spectacular range between 1 to 6 inches that you can adjust in-between, so this makes it great for uneven landscapes.
+However, the cutting height for this one has a spectacular range of between 1 to 6 inches that you can adjust in-between, so this makes it great for uneven landscapes.

-For cleaning, you have a washout port on the deck, but it’s not built to allow greasing on the blades and bearings.
+You have a washout port on the deck for cleaning, but it’s not built to allow greasing on the blades and bearings.

 Another small detail featured here is its headlights, which you can turn on or off compared to other riding mowers out there that have the headlights forever left on with no way of turning them off.